wbrowar/craft-guide/README.md

 ### Guide Template

 Use templates to create your CMS guide, in a way that's easily portable from one site to another.
-Follow these instructions to create your guide in the CP Section:
+Follow these instructions to create your guide within the Guide CP Section:

-1. Create an Home template in your site's `templates` directory.
-It can be named whatever you want, but the default is `_guide/index`, so if you create an `index.twig` file at this path, `/templates/_guide/index.twig`, it will show up in the Guide CP Section.
+1. Create an index template in your site's `templates` directory.
+It can be named whatever you want, but the default is `_guide/index`.
+So if you create an `index.twig` file at this path, `/templates/_guide/index.twig`, it will show up in the Guide CP Section.
-2. If you want to change your Guide Home template's location, edit the path to your new location on the Guide plugin settings page.
+2. If you want to change your Guide index template's location, edit the path to your new location on the Guide plugin settings page.
-3. You can create multiple pages and link to them through a navigation set in your Guide Home template.
+3. You can create multiple pages and link to them through a navigation set in your Guide index template.
 Configure this code anywhere within your Home template. *NOTE: this code does not need to be located on any other template.*

     ```$twig
     {{ updateGuideCpNav({